Film Production Unit at Trinity College Dublin FPU@TCD

 3. Patricia Boyle, International Marketing Manager, Global Relations Office

 - Trinity's Global Engagement video highlights the range of partnerships, student exchange opportunities and research collaborations.
-The video is a colourful insight into only a small selection of initiatives showing the scope and breadth of global activity across the Trinity University and abroad
+The video is a colorful insight into only a small selection of initiatives showing the scope and breadth of global activity across the Trinity University and abroad

 4. Dr. John Kennedy, Faculty of Engineering, Mathematics and Science